 Can I buy the filled display window with the artistic beach or sea glass already included?
 If you are more interested in the art than in the adventure contact us an we will connect you with an artists that designs our windows using their beach or sea glass.
 Soon we hope to be adding a gallery on our web site of our customers finished art display window projects.

 Why do I have to wait approximately 2 to 4 weeks to receive my window?
 Production for each windows starts with a customer order.
-We make each unit from raw materials and personalize each unit with a unique number making it “one of a kind”.
-We commit to 2-4 weeks but many customers receive their windows in 1 to 2 weeks.
+For all white composite windows we have inventory to ship and usually only takes a week or two to receive your window.
+We make each cedar unit from raw materials and personalize each unit making it “one of a kind”.
+For cedar stained windows additional drying time is needed.
+We commit to 2-4 weeks but many customers receive their windows especially white composite windows in 1 to 2 weeks.

 How much weight can the window hold?
 The window is engineered to hold 3 times the weight of the equivalent glass that can be inserted into the display (approximately 30 lbs on average).